Special Transportation Studies

 1. The City of East Peoria Riverfront Trail Study

 East Peoria was awarded $50,000 to identify and develop a feasibility study trail network that runs along the Illinois River connecting the planned pedestrian accommodations on the McClugage Bridge and Bob Michel Bridge.
+The feasibility study can be found here.

 2. Woodford County Pavement Evaluation and Management